effertz/arBlee_tutorial_testrun/README.md

 Now, we will add a **second animation**.
 This time, it will be an animation for walking.
 We will adapt the *PlacementIndicator* script so, that after the character is visible, the marker will disappear and a press on the screen will make the character walk.

-1. Download a walk animation from Mixamo: Go back to the [Mixamo](https://www.mixamo.com/) web page.
-While your character is still selected, select the *Animations* tab, search for *walk*, select one of the walk animations and press *Download*.
-In the *Download Settings* dialog make sure that:
+1. Download a walk animation from Mixamo:
+    1. Go back to the [Mixamo](https://www.mixamo.com/) web page.
+    2. While your character is still selected, select the *Animations* tab, search for *walk*, select one of the walk animations.
+    3. Before pressing *Download* make sure the animation is *In Place*.
+There is a *In Place* checkbox under the *Download* button.
+Set it.
+    4. Then press *Download*.
+In the *Download Settings* dialog set:
-    1. *Format* is set to *FBX for Unity* and
+        1. *Format* to *FBX for Unity* and
         2. *Skin* to *Without Skin*.
 2. Import the walk animation to Unity:
     1. Drag and drop the downloaded animation to the *Characters* folder in *Project* window in the *Unity Editor*.
     2. Next, double click on the *CharacterAnimationController* in the *Project* window to open the *Animator* window.
 Right click on the squared *Base Layer* area, create a new state, using the *Empty* state.
 Rename this state to *Walk*.
 Open the dropdown for the *Motion* field in the *Inspector* window and select the downloaded walk animation.
+3. Create a transition between the animations: